PeterDaveHello/deb-auto-build/README.md

 Before use it
 ============
-var REPO is  a local apt repo's path
+varible REPO in the script is a local apt repo's path

 You need to check the path in the script is correct for you.